robojeb/ibis/tutorials/01_setup_and_bad_init.md

 things that build quickly.
 I feel its too costly to remove the Linux source every time I want to do a clean build.

-If I really want to delete everythign I put in the `cleaner` command.
+If I really want to delete everything I put in the `cleaner` command.

 # Where to go from here?